random-atom/cipher-init-provider-bug/README.md

 # cipher-init-provider-bug

+*Status as on January 22, 2021* - The bug has been accepted and assigned a bug ID: https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8260274

 ## Purpose

 This project replicates a bug in Cipher.init(int, key) where the highest priority Provider is not used.